 On the third Monday of each month, YF&R CONNECT provides professional development and networking opportunities to members from around the country.
 This is a casual setting to touch base with other agriculturists while gaining exposure to top-notch presenters and hearing information about hot topics in agriculture, Farm Bureau and learning about resources available.

-For more information or to register for these virtual meetings, email email@example.com.
+For more information or to register for these virtual meetings, sign up for the YF&R newsletter.

 Farm Bureau's strength depends on its members' abilities to analyze agricultural issues and decide on solutions that best meet their needs.
 Competitive events provide an opportunity to recognize outstanding members.

-In 2022, the winner of the Achievement Award, Excellence in Agriculture Award and Discussion Meet received a new Ford truck, courtesy of Ford.
-The three runners-up received a Case IH Farmall 50A tractor, courtesy of Case IH.
-Third place finalists received a Case IH 40” Combination Roll Cabinet & Top Chest and a $500 parts card, courtesy of Case IH, a $2,500 Investing in Your Future cash prize, courtesy of American Ag as well as $1,850 of Stanley Black & Decker merchandise, courtesy of Stanley Black & Decker.
-Fourth place finalists received a Case IH 40” Combination Roll Cabinet & Top Chest and a $500 parts card, courtesy of Case IH.
+In 2023, the winner of the Achievement Award, Excellence in Agriculture Award and Discussion Meet received $35,000 towards a new Ford truck, courtesy of Ford.
+The three runners-up received $20,000 towards a new piece of Case IH equipment, courtesy of Case IH.
+Third place finalists received a Case IH safe, courtesy of Case IH, a $2,500 cash prize, courtesy of American Ag as well as $1,665 of Stanley Black & Decker merchandise, courtesy of Stanley Black & Decker.
+Fourth place finalists received a Case IH solo stove, courtesy of Case IH.